dnutiu/hotalert/readme.md

 A sample use case is to run it on PC or a Raspberry PI and get alerts on your mobile device when certain keywords apear in an URL.

+--

+It wants to be like [Windows Task Scheduler](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) but it requires [Cron](https://en.wikipedia.org/wiki/Cron) for scheduling and at the moment it is stateless.

 ## Installation

 **Snapstore**